 ACTION CAM RUNNER-UP

 Although it’s the previous generation, the Hero8 is still an incredible action cam, and a great choice for an underwater camera.
-It is waterproof up to 10 meters of water, and can capture smooth 4K video at 60fps.
-When you’re out of the water, the built-in flip out stand can serve as a tripod in a pinch.
-It doesn’t have a front facing screen like the Hero9, but now that the Hero9 is out, the Hero8’s price has taken a dip, which is great for you.
+It is waterproof up to 10 meters and can capture smooth 4K video at 60fps.
+When you’re out of the water, the built-in flip-out stand can serve as a tripod in a pinch.
+It doesn’t have a front-facing screen like the Hero9, but now that the Hero9 is out, the Hero8’s price has taken a dip, which is great for you.

 4. DJI Osmo Action Camera